microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

   - P2: Long press?

 # Prioritization
+*Feature may move up or down in priority based on need.
 ## P0
 - Glyphs to represent pages (pips)
 - Verticality of keyboard/touch interaction and glyph orientation
 - Functionality to enable the option to vary arrow visibility dependent on user hover
 ## P1
+- A MaxPagesDisplayed property to enable the scrolling UI design when the number of pages is greater than the number of pages shown in the control.*
 - Basic glyph customization:
   - Resources to change default and selected pip glyph (will keep default icon size)
   - Resources to change default and selected pip glyph foreground color (could drop in priority dependent on complexity)
 - Add an 'Auto' property to the PagerControlButtonVisibility enum to set custom button defaults by DisplayMode.
 - Event to fire once the user attempts to navigate past the last page to enable looping behavior in the application
 ## P2
-- A MaxPagesDisplayed property to enable the scrolling UI design when the number of pages is greater than the number of pages shown in the control.
 - Complex glyph customization:
   - Resources to change default and selected pip glyph font size that ties to the hover target.
   - Resources to change margin between pips